 However, the NN-based AC state estimation is vulnerable to adversarial examples \cite{tian2021seaann}.
 Based on the results obtained from the forward derivative, the most vulnerable input can be screened out using the sensitive value, which is similar to the idea of JSMA \cite{wiyatno2018jsma}.
-The estimation error of the NN-based AC state estimation is forced to be more than 100 times of the normal value under the adversarial attack.
+The estimation error of the NN-based AC state estimation is forced to be more than 100 times the normal value under the adversarial attack.
 However, the increase in estimation error can also be induced because the scaled sensor measurements do not follow the physics laws, that is, the adversarial example is no longer a reasonable operating point of the power system.

-Therefore, the attackers cannot modify the sensor measurements as their will since there are access limitations and error-checking mechanisms.
+Therefore, the attackers cannot modify the sensor measurements as they will since there are access limitations and error-checking mechanisms.
 To evaluate the maximum impact of the adversarial attack on the NN-based AC state estimation, Liu and Shu \cite{liu2019annsg} construct a constrained optimization problem to maximize the error introduced into the state estimate with the constraints of BDD-bypassing, limited corrupted measurements, and bounded modification range.
-As there are nonlinear and nonconvex terms in the optimization problem, the intelligent algorithms (e.g., DE and SLSQP) are adopted to compute the optimal attack vector.
+As there are nonlinear and nonconvex terms in the optimization problem, intelligent algorithms are adopted to compute the optimal attack vector.
 However, the algorithms are usually computationally intensive, and thereby the adversarial attack might not meet the real-time requirement for the system's normal operation.